lcouper/RprogrammingCourse/Week3/README.md

 Much better!
 Although the colors could always be prettier.
 Here's a nice guide to the various color options available in R: https://www.nceas.ucsb.edu/sites/default/files/2020-04/colorPaletteCheatsheet.pdf

+There are additional arguments we could have included as well (e.g., rotating the axes text, changing the size of spacing of the axis tick marks, etc.).
+Here is a nice guide on the different plotting arguments you can specify: https://r-coder.com/plot-r/

 ### Scatterplot Example ####